opensearch-project/documentation-website/_benchmark/index.md

 ![Benchmark workflow]({{site.url}}{{site.baseurl}}/images/benchmark/osb-workflow.jpg).

-The OpenSearch Benchmark documentation is split into three sections:
+The OpenSearch Benchmark documentation is split into four sections:

 - [Quickstart]({{site.url}}{{site.baseurl}}/benchmark/quickstart/): Learn how to quickly run and install OpenSearch Benchmark.
 - [User guide]({{site.url}}{{site.baseurl}}/benchmark/user-guide/index/): Dive deep into how OpenSearch Benchmark can help you track the performance of your cluster.
 - [Tutorials]({{site.url}}{{site.baseurl}}/benchmark/tutorials/index/): Use step-by-step guides for more advanced benchmarking configurations and functionality.
-- [Reference]({{site.url}}{{site.baseurl}}/benchmark/reference/index/): A detailed reference of commands, and command options, metrics, and workload options.
+- [Reference]({{site.url}}{{site.baseurl}}/benchmark/reference/index/): A detailed reference of metrics, commands, telemetry devices, and workloads.